-In a town still recovering from the recession, and dealing with increased competition from local and Indian casinos in nearly every state, it’s understandable that Las Vegas hasn’t seen the type of massive building boom seen in all previous decades.
+In a city just now recovering from the recession, but still dealing with both a pandemic and increased competition from local and Indian casinos in nearly every state, it’s understandable that Las Vegas hasn’t seen the type of massive building boom seen in all previous decades.

 If your definition of “newest” hotel includes a newly refurbished, rebuilt casino with a new name, then there are several new incarnations of Las Vegas hotels that fit the bill.

 Some of these are older casinos that have changed hands but have otherwise stayed nearly the same, (other than their name), while others have been gutted, renovated, and offer guests a completely new look and feel similar to brand new, newly constructed resorts.

 Below are brief descriptions of these formerly “new” resorts.
 These just include Strip and downtown Fremont Street hotel/casinos, and not somewhat newer local Las Vegas casinos, such as the Aliante Casino and Hotel (opened in November 2008).

 The Monte Carlo Hotel & Casino, which opened during the Strip building boom of the mid-90’s, was functional, and in a good location, however it never caught the public’s imagination.